NETTLEHAM CHURCH OF ENGLAND VOLUNTARY AIDED JUNIOR SCHOOL ADMISSIONS POLICY (2020 -21)

 Applicants new to the area will need to provide evidence from a previous church, or other place of worship.

 Parents who are not offered a place for their child have a right to appeal to an independent appeal committee under the School Standards and Framework Act 1998.
-Parents wishing to appeal should make a request in writing to the Clerk to the Governors at the school address.
-The letter requesting an appeal should reach the clerk within 14 days of the date of notification of the decision.
+Parents wishing to appeal should do so through Lincolnshire County Council’s ‘Appeal a School Place’ process which you can find here https://www.lincolnshire.gov.uk/school-admissions/appeal-school-place.
+The request for appeal paperwork should be lodged within 14 days of the date of notification of the decision.

 Applications process for the normal intake year